kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Other post types now supported.
+To enabled the Nested Pages interface for additional post types, visit Settings > Nested Pages and select the "Post Types" tab.
+* New interface for adding top-level posts/pages in bulk

 = 1.2.1 =
 * Bug fixes when using custom roles (Thanks to Luis Martins for troubleshooting help)